-24 Disclosure relating to suppliers registered under Micro, Small and Medium Enterprise Development Act, 2006:
+37 Disclosure relating to suppliers registered under Micro, Small and Medium Enterprise Development Act, 2006:

-Particulars As at March 31, 2023 As at The principal amount and the interest due thereon remaining unpaid to any MSME supplier as at the end of each accounting year/year included in: March 31, 2023 March 31, 2022 Principal amount due to micro and small enterprises Interest due on above The amount of interest paid by the buyer in terms of section 16 of the MSMED ACT 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year/year • The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting year/year.
-The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointment day during the year/year) but without adding the Interest specified under the MSMED Act, 2006.
-The amount of interest accrued and remaining unpaid at the end of each accounting year.
-S#3 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible under section 23 of the MSMED Act 2006.
-3
+Particulars As at March 31, 2023 As at March 31, 2022 The principal amount and the interest due thereon remaining unpaid to any MSME supplier as at the end of each accounting very leader of the end March 01, 2022 4.70 Principal amount due to micro and small enterprises 4.70 Interest due on above - the amount of interest paid by the buyer in terms of section 16 of the MSMED ACT 2006 along accounting year The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting year. - during each accounting year.
+The dimount of interest day do and payable for the year of delay in making payment (which have been paid but beyond the appointment day during the payable for the year of delay in making payment (which have been paid but beyond the appointment day during the payable for th specified under the MSMFD act 2004 The amount of interest accrued and remaining uppaid at the and of a release the amount of interest accrued and remaining unpaid at the end of each accounting year.
+The amount of universities remaining are and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the ourpose of disallowance as a deductible under section 23 of the MSMED Act 2006.

-25 Segment reporting
+38 Segment reporting

-Basis for Segmentation
+A. Basis for Segmentation

-An operating segment is a component that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the other components, and for which discrete financial information is available.
+An operaling segment is a component that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the other components, and for which discrete financial information is

-The board of directors have been identified as the Chief Operating Decision Maker ('CODM'), since they are responsible for all major decision w.r.t. the preparation and execution of business plan, preparation of budget, planning, expansion, alliance, joint venture, merger and acquisition, and expansion of any facility.
+The board of directors have been identified as the Chief Operating Decision Maker ("CODM"), since they are responsible for all major decision w.r.t. the preparation and execution of business plan, preparation of budget, planning, expansion, alliance, joint venture, merger and acquisition, and expansion of any facility.